Triangle Summer Movie Deals for Families

 • Free Summer Movies

-Free kids' movies on select Wednesdays and Thursdays at 11 a.m. at Raleigh Grand 16 Theater from June 18 to July 31.
+Free kids' movies on select Tuesdays and Wednesdays beginning June 17 at 10 a.m. at Raleigh Grand 16 Theater from June 18 to July 31.
 Seating is limited, first come first served.
 See Raleigh Grand 16 Theater's website for movie listings.

 • Raleigh's Mission Valley Theater